tranhelen/tranhelen/_posts/2016-12-12-dateswithlucy.md

 This was the extent of the experiment.
 I was not scientific about it, I did not go in with any expectations, and I didn’t tell anyone about it until it was over.

 The biggest issue I have with micro-dosing experimentations is that it seems like there’s a bit of a placebo effect going on.
-I’m wary of anything which can be said to solve _anything_ and after reading some other accounts it looks a little bit too much like people are treating it as a panacea.
+I’m wary of anything which is claimed to solve _anything_ and after reading some other accounts it looks a little bit too much like people are treating it as a panacea.

 ## The Results

-During the month, I was happier, more open, more productive on _some_ days, more creative on _some_ days, and friendlier overall.
-In general, Lucy made me more open and this has been echoed by many dosers.
+During the month, I was happier, more productive on _some_ days, more creative on _some_ days, and friendlier overall.
+In general, Lucy made me more open.
+This sentiment has been echoed by many dosers.

 I am biased towards choosing the sober path when I can.
+I was already on an upswing with happiness so I can't say it was a big improvement.
 When it comes to fulfillment and happiness, living by [my values](http://helentran.com/carving-a-life) and working on my emotional IQ has had more permanent effects than micro-dosing.
-I was already on an upswing with happiness so it's hard to say it was a great improvement.

 The only negative side effect I noted is that it tends to make me less hungry.
 Since this impedes my fitness goals I stopped.
 In the end, micro-dosing was enjoyable but it wasn't making enough marked improvements in my life to justify continuing it.